Ramsey-type problems on induced covers and induced partitions toward the Gy\'{a}rf\'{a}s-Sumner conjecture: Introduction

 Recall that we have defined the family $\AA_{\rm sp}$.
-In this paper, we additionally focus on induced $\AA$-covers/partitions of graphs for the case where $\AA$ is equal to one of the following families: \begin{enumerate}[{$\bullet $}] \item $\AA_{\rm s}:=\{K_{1}\}\cup \{K_{1,n}:n\geq 1\}$, i.e., the family of stars where a graph of order one is regarded as a star. \item $\AA_{\rm p}:=\{P_{n}:n\geq 1\}$, i.e., the family of paths. \end{enumerate} Then for a graph $G$, we can naturally define some terminologies and notations as follows: \begin{enumerate}[{$\bullet $}] \item An induced $\AA_{\rm s}$-cover (resp. an induced $\AA_{\rm s}$-partition) of $G$ is called an {\it induced star cover} (resp. an {\it induced star partition}) of $G$. \item The minimum cardinality of an induced star cover (resp. an induced star partition) of $G$, denoted by ${\rm insc}(G)$ (resp. ${\rm insp}(G)$), is called the {\it induced star cover number} (resp. the {\it induced star partition number}) of $G$. \item An induced $\AA_{\rm p}$-cover (resp. an induced $\AA_{\rm p}$-partition) of $G$ is called an {\it induced path cover} (resp. an {\it induced path partition}) of $G$. \item The minimum cardinality of an induced path cover (resp. an induced path partition) of $G$, denoted by ${\rm inpc}(G)$ (resp. ${\rm inpp}(G)$), is called the {\it induced path cover number} (resp. the {\it induced path partition number}) of $G$. \end{enumerate} The induced path cover/partition problems themselves are interested topics in graph theory, and have been studied (see \cite{AHW,CMSHH,HSMW,HSMW2,PC3}).
+In this paper, we additionally focus on induced $\AA$-covers/partitions of graphs for the case where $\AA$ is equal to one of the following families: \begin{enumerate}[{$\bullet $}] \item $\AA_{\rm s}:=\{K_{1}\}\cup \{K_{1,n}:n\geq 1\}$, i.e., the family of stars where the graph of order one is regarded as a star. \item $\AA_{\rm p}:=\{P_{n}:n\geq 1\}$, i.e., the family of paths. \end{enumerate} Then for a graph $G$, we can naturally define some terminologies and notations as follows: \begin{enumerate}[{$\bullet $}] \item An induced $\AA_{\rm s}$-cover (resp. an induced $\AA_{\rm s}$-partition) of $G$ is called an {\it induced star cover} (resp. an {\it induced star partition}) of $G$. \item The minimum cardinality of an induced star cover (resp. an induced star partition) of $G$, denoted by ${\rm insc}(G)$ (resp. ${\rm insp}(G)$), is called the {\it induced star cover number} (resp. the {\it induced star partition number}) of $G$. \item An induced $\AA_{\rm p}$-cover (resp. an induced $\AA_{\rm p}$-partition) of $G$ is called an {\it induced path cover} (resp. an {\it induced path partition}) of $G$. \item The minimum cardinality of an induced path cover (resp. an induced path partition) of $G$, denoted by ${\rm inpc}(G)$ (resp. ${\rm inpp}(G)$), is called the {\it induced path cover number} (resp. the {\it induced path partition number}) of $G$. \end{enumerate} The induced path cover/partition problems themselves are interesting topics in graph theory, and have been studied (see \cite{AHW,CMSHH,HSMW,HSMW2,PC3}).
+Furthermore, research on the induced star cover/partition problems have recently been initiated (see \cite{DV,MV,SVSM}).
 The induced path partition number is frequently called the {\it induced path number}.
 However, in this paper, we use the terminology ``induced path partition number'' to avoid confusion.